alankritmishra/alankritmishra.github.io/RAG_Research/efficient_reasoning_agentic_rag_unstructured_tabular_data.md

 2. **Efficiency**: Uses caching, batching, and parallel execution to optimize resource utilization.
 3. **User-Centric Approach**: Focuses on clarity, personalization, and error handling to enhance user satisfaction.
 4. **Future Potential**: The modular framework allows for easy integration of advanced agents, APIs, or visualization tools.

+**Advantages**:

+*   This approach will allow the system to handle a wider range of queries, including those that require numerical reasoning.
+*   It is modular and scalable, making it easy to add new agents or tools as needed.
+*   This approach leverages existing RAG systems, so we don't have to start from scratch.

+**Tradeoffs**:

+*   This approach may be more complex to implement than a standard RAG system.
+*   It may require more computational resources, especially for complex queries.
+*   Small LLMs can be replaced with mid-size models with quantization to fit in the same resource allocation and added fine-tuning.